 Remuneration paid is not refundable.
 Remuneration linked to a specific period, for example, fixed annual remuneration, cannot be transferred to the purchase of Services in later periods.
-Notwithstanding the foregoing, the Customer is, however, entitled to a refund of a proportionate part of the consideration paid, if .legal terminates the Agreement before expiration and the Customer does not before the expiration of the Agreement receive Services for the full consideration paid.
+Notwithstanding the foregoing, the Customer is, however, entitled to a refund of a proportionate part of the remuneration paid, if .legal terminates the Agreement before expiration and the Customer does not before the expiration of the Agreement receive Services for the full consideration paid.

-If the Customer does not make adequate payment on time, .legal is entitled to interest in accordance with the rules of Interest Act.
+If the Customer does not make adequate payment on time, .legal is entitled to an interest in accordance with the rules of Interest Act.